lightstep/opentelemetry-examples/collector/docker/dockerstats/README.md

 > :warning: **This configuration is for illustration purposes only**: Mounting Docker socket in containers isn't recommended.
 It's used here for simplicity in illustration.

-The following example configuration collects metrics from Kong and send them to Lightstep Observability:
+The following example configuration collects metrics from Docker and send them to Lightstep Observability:

 ```yaml
 receivers: